hishamcse/Puzzle-Solver-Simplified/README.md

 # Puzzle Solver Simplified
- This repository contains simple Java codes for the solution and visualization of various puzzles
+ This repository contains Java codes for the solution and visualization of various puzzles

 ### Description:
    #### Magic Square